By Richard White, PhD

 I recommend that dealerships develop a plan to detect and correct these events in near real-time.
 By using the term “correct” I mean to mitigate, eradicate, and recover from a breach.
 Additionally, I recommend using a 4th generation security information and event management (SIEM) tool to help provide real time notification of cyber-attacks.

 Richard D. White is an Adjunct Professor at the University of Maryland University College where he is the Course Chair of Cybersecurity Information Assurance.
-He can be reached at firstname.lastname@example.org.
+He can be contacted by email at RW@richardawhitephd.com.